designedmind/2017/_drafts/intro.md

 what it is like to be me".

-This gap between this everyday intuition (the "folk image") and the scientific image is a large one.
-The gap between the folk image and the scientific image remains large, to some, unsurmountably so.
+This gap between this everyday intuition (the "folk image") and the scientific image remains large -- to some, unsurmountably so.
 It has lead some philosophers, notably David Chalmers, to argue that the scientific world-view needs to be extended to include consciousness as a new primitive.
 Others, such as Daniel Dennett, have argued that some aspects of the folk image -- in particular qualia, and the sense that our consciousness phenomenonology is "plenum", a rich sensory world-image something like a movie in the brain -- are confused or illusory.

-How can we resolve this stand-off?

 I have a tentative answer to this question.
 I believe consciousness can be understood as a _Virtual Cartesian Theatre_, a mechanism designed by